slatedocs/slate/README.md

 * https://developers.quintype.com/quintype-node-components - is controlled from the quintype-node-components via jsdoc, and is updated pre-publish
 * https://developers.quintype.com/quintype-node-backend - is controlled from the quintype-node-backend via jsdoc, and is updated pre-publish
 * https://developers.quintype.com/quintype-node-migration-helpers - is controlled from the quintype-node-migration-helpers via tsdoc

+To deploy this repo, just run `./deploy` in your local directory.

 ### Sitemaps